 Forgiven Principal Residence Mortgage Debt For federal income tax purposes, a forgiven debt generally counts as taxable cancellation of debt (COD) income.
 However a temporary exception applied to COD income from cancelled mortgage debt that was used to acquire a principal residence.
 Under the temporary rule, up to $2 million of COD income from principal residence acquisition debt that was cancelled in 2007-2012 was treated as a tax-free item.
 This generous break was extended through 2013.

-The $250 deduction for teachers and other K-12 educators for school-related expenses paid out of their own pockets was retroactively restored for 2012 and extended through 2013.
+The $300 deduction for teachers and other K-12 educators for school-related expenses paid out of their own pockets including COVID-19 cleaning supplies, masks, etc.

 Energy Credits for Individuals - Code Sec 25C is available to individuals who make energy efficiency improvements to their existing residence.
 However, the lifetime credit limit is $500 ($200 for windows and skylights) and has been extended thru December 31, 2013.